enitrat/starknet-amm-arbitrage/README.md

 $ x < b_2$

-$x$ being the amount of token0 that we need to sell on $Pair_0$ to get y1 token0, sell these token0 on $Pair_1$ to get y2 token1 and the profit is the y1-y2.
+With $x$ being the amount of quote tokens that we need to get to maximze the arbitage gains.
 ## Code

 I used the awesome [`Protostar`](https://docs.swmansion.com/protostar/) toolchain to develop this project.